-When a woman is pregnant, there are a number of hormonal changes that affect her body.
+When a woman is pregnant, several hormonal changes affect her body.
 This increases the risk of developing periodontal diseases.
-If a woman already has the disease, the process of bodily destruction may speed up.
+If a woman already has the disease, bodily destruction may speed up.
 The result is Spirochetes bacterium can increase throughout the body as levels of periodontal disease increase.
 This can cause significant pre-natal and post-natal problems such as:

-• Prostaglandin – There is medical evidence that the effects of periodontal disease can increase levels of prostaglandin; is a labor-inducing compound.
+• Prostaglandin – There is medical evidence that the effects of periodontal disease can increase levels of prostaglandin, which is a labor-inducing compound.
 Having high levels can induce premature labor.
-If born too early, serious medical conditions occur in the newborn baby.
+If born too early, severe medical conditions occur in the newborn baby.

 • Bacterial Spread –Spirochetes bacterium from periodontal disease spreads through the body.
-It is a causal factor in a number of other medical conditions.
+It is a causal factor in several other medical conditions.
 Diabetes, heart disease and strokes, arthritis, and chronic joint inflammation are a few of those medical conditions.
 Any time a woman is pregnant, every adverse medical condition always puts the fetus at risk.

 Contact us to schedule your appointment today.